 - You need to live in or have a local connection with Birmingham (Family, support networks or GP etc)

-- Applications can be made by individuals, professional services, statuary agencies or family members.
+- Applications can be made by individuals, professional services, statutory agencies or family members.

 - Applications can made via: